-102. The individualised learner record (ILR) is used by institutions (other than those recording data using the school census) to record all relevant funding data about EFA-funded students.
-More information can be found in the Specification of the Individualised Learner Record 2015/16.
+102. The individualised learner record (ILR) is used by institutions (other than those recording data using the school census) to record all relevant funding data about ESFA-funded students.
+More information can be found in the Specification of the Individualised Learner Record 2017 to 2018.